-wogma rating: Watch when on TV/online (?) - covers the rugged, arid terrain beautifully though!
+wogma rating: Add to “To Watch” list, watch some day (?) - covers the rugged, arid terrain beautifully though!

 So much action that it makes you go numb, even though it is slick, choreographed and shot very well.
 Anyway, a story of great bravery in times of war, glamourising killing by taking lives in style, seems overdone.Read more